shamirlabs/docs/docs/testnet/install/manual/prepare/own-clients.md

 If you already have an Ethereum client setup, this option is the recommended one for you.

-If you're new to Ethereum validation, we recommend you start with the [all-in-one Diva package](new-clients), which will install the needed dependencies automatically.
+If you're new to Ethereum validation, we recommend you start with the [all-in-one Diva with clients mode](new-clients), which will install the needed dependencies automatically.

 ## Configure Consensus and Execution endpoints